For Teachers & Administrators

 • Communications: Sends parent letters, promotes the fair, posts on social media

-Time commitment: approximately 5–8 hours per month for the coordinator, 2–3 hours for other committee members during the active phase (months 7–12 of the timeline).
+Approximately 5 to 8 hours per month for the coordinator.
+2 to 3 hours for other committee members during the active phase (months 7 to 12 of the timeline).
+FairGame's support reduces your load significantly.

 12-month timeline

 This timeline assumes your fair happens in month 12.
-Adjust start dates based on your school calendar.
+Adjust start dates based on your school calendar — many schools start in September for a March or April fair.

 Months 1–2